 What do I do if I find I am eligible for fees free, but I have already taken out a student loan for my fees for 2018?

 StudyLink advises that you should do the following:

 What do I do if I’ve have accepted the offer of an undergraduate scholarship?

 The impact of the fees free scheme is dependent on the type of scholarship you have been awarded.
 Some scholarships provide money that can be used at the discretion of the awardee.
 Examples of these types of scholarships provided by Massey University, include:

 For recipients of these scholarships, we have good news: regardless of your eligibility for the fees free scheme, there is no change to your scholarship offer.
 The information provided in your letter of offer remains the same and you are able to use your scholarship for study and living costs, at your discretion.

 Other scholarships cover the costs of student fees.
-Examples of these types of scholarships provided for Massey University students, include the Massey Business School Future Leaders Scholarship.
 For recipients of this kind of scholarship, we are currently working to resolve this issue to ensure the best outcome for students.
 We will be in touch very shortly to advise you as to the changes we have made.

 I have applied for a scholarship, but I have not had an offer yet.
 Does this mean that the scholarship is no longer available?